It is appalling how few people in the United States (and beyond) have a fully stocked first aid kit or know how to use the items in it!

 - Antiseptic wipes and/or alcohol (for cleaning wounds to prevent infection)

-- Hydrogen peroxide (for flushing debris out of wounds; doesn’t kill germs)
+- Hydrogen peroxide (for flushing debris out of injuries; it doesn’t kill germs)

 - Irrigation syringe (for cleaning out wounds with sterile water or saline)

-- Sterile cotton swaps and q-tips (for cleaning wounds and applying antiseptic creams)
+- Sterile cotton swabs and q-tips (for cleaning wounds and applying antiseptic creams)

 - Scissors (for cutting off old bandages; for removing clothes around a wound)